Skip to main content

 What it is

 A saved query is a piece of SQL — with a name, description, and optional parameters — stored in your Configview instance so you (or your team, or an AI assistant) can re-run it without rewriting it.
 Think of it as a bookmark for a question you’ll ask more than once: “Which Okta groups are missing MFA?”, “AWS users created in the last 30 days”, “GCP projects with public buckets”.
-Once saved, a query is available from three places:
+Once saved, a query is available from three places: This page walks through creating a saved query in the dashboard end-to-end.

 Before you start